sorz2122/esphome-magnetometer-water-gas-meter/README.md

 - ESP8266 or ESP32 with power adapter
   - I placed mine inside the garage
   - For high flow meters ESP32 is preferred because it's faster
-- QMC5883L
+- HMC5883L (without Temp sensor)
   - I placed mine in the water meter box 20ft away from the garage
 - Ethernet cable
   - I used 32.8ft or 10m direct burial CAT6.
   - CAT6 is preferred because of its lower capacitance.
 CAT5 50ft or 15m [should work](https://www.youtube.com/watch?v=6v1KZBRZRCI).
 For 100ft you will need an active terminator such as [LTC4311](https://www.youtube.com/watch?v=nhWPxO7jx_o).
-- Some way to weather proof the QMC5883L.
+- Some way to weather proof the HMC5883L.
 Some options:
   - Adhesive 4:1 heat shrink tubing (this is what I used)
   - Silicone sealant
   - Nail polish
   - Hot glue
-- Some way to mount the QMC5883L on the meter.
+- Some way to mount the HMC5883L on the meter.
 Some options:
   - Cable zip tie (this is what I used)
   - Duct tape
 - Conduit for the ethernet cable.
 Can be skipped if using direct burial ethernet cable.

 ### Wiring

-QMC5883L | ESP8266
+HMC5883L | ESP8266
 --- | ---
 VCC | 5V
 GND | GND